mark-watson/Racket-AI-book/manuscript/Malt_deep_learning.md

-# Deep Learning in Racket with Malt: From XOR to a Two-Tower Recommender
+# Deep Learning in Racket with Malt: From XOR to a Two-Tower Recommendation System

 ## Why neural networks and why XOR first?